1010 N Hancock St, Philadelphia, PA 19123

 Hours by appointment.

-CRUX space, Philadelphia’s only New Media Art gallery: Founded in Janurary 2014, CRUX space is not only a gallery space with work influenced by and created with technology, but a space for experimental projects to be born.
+CRUX space, Philadelphia’s only New Media Art gallery: Founded in January 2014, CRUX space is not only a gallery space with work influenced by and created with technology but a space for experimental projects to be born.
 Philadelphia’s only space dedicated to the vast field of technological art and design opens its doors.
 Featuring monthly shows, CRUX will have an ongoing lineup of the best in New Media art and design.

 Lead Curator: Kim Brickley

 Kim Brickley is a new media artist and researcher who lives and works in Philadelphia.
-She uses everything from plastic resin to Processing in her art work.
-She received her BFA from Carnegie Mellon University where her love for time based art was fostered, then continued with that work, earning an MFA at The University of Pennsylvania.
+She uses everything from plastic resin to Processing in her artwork.
+She received her BFA from Carnegie Mellon University where her love for time-based art was fostered, then continued with that work, earning an MFA at The University of Pennsylvania.

 In 2009 she formed Create In Situ with her friend Sarah Zimmer.
 They collaborate on various new media projects together, have lectured about their work at ISEA in 2011, and have shown nationally.
 They will have a solo show at the Drexel Science Center this year.